-- Inflexible – You are a careful planer and you are highly organized.
+- Inflexible – You are a careful planner and you are highly organized.

 - Inconsistent – You like to explore new avenues that bring you different conclusions.
 Therefore, your ideas are always fresh and based on your new experiences.

-- Indecisive – You are a careful thinker that doesn’t like to “rush to conclusions” prior to making an important decision.
+- Indecisive – You are a careful thinker that doesn’t like to “rush to conclusions” before making an important decision.

 - Obnoxious – You are usually excited about the direction you are going in, overly excited!

 - Shy – You bond slowly with others, but your bonds are real, and they are lasting.
 You know how difficult is to establish relationships, so you keep the ones you have close.